SitecorePowerShell/Book/security.md

 ### Minimal Web Service Configuration

 The following files are the bare minimum required to support SPE web services.
 This setup is suitable for environments such as servers built within a Continuous Integration environment that need remoting enabled.
-Remoting is not disabled by default.
+Remoting is disabled by default.
 If you need this functionality, enable it separately using a config patch file.

 **Required:**